7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 1. Find an agent you trust

-Communication becomes incredibly vital when meeting face-to-face is difficult or impossible, says Jeremy Kahler, a top-selling agent in Rapid City, South Dakota who has done a “decent amount” of virtual transactions over the years because of nearby Ellsworth Air Force Base.
-Although military travel stopped during the pandemic, he says in mid-April that he had sold at least three homes virtually, including one for a New York City doctor and his family who had planned to move out West in July.
+At the beginning of the health outbreak, when military travel stopped, he shared that he had sold at least three homes virtually, including one for a New York City doctor and his family who had planned to move out West in July.

 Whether you find an agent through a resource like HomeLight or another means, Kahler advised interviewing them about their previous experience with virtual transactions.

-• What’s their marketing plan?
+• What’s your marketing plan?

 • How will they keep in contact with potential buyers as well as vendors and you?